hai-vr/documentation/docs/changelogs/combo-gesture-expressions.md

 title: ComboGestureExpressions
 ---

+## 3.3.1

+- As I am no longer focusing on VRChat content creation, the package will now install without warnings, even if VRChat introduces breaking changes.
+  - VRChat upper bound raised to VRChat SDK999.

 ## 3.3.0

 - Add "Ignore Analog Fist" option in the compiler.
 When enabled, the Fist animations play without having to press the trigger.